jackson8en/widit/README.md

 ## Testimonials

-"The current design is actually quite elegant - it keeps the configuration simple while still allowing users to choose their own username through the interactive setup process." - Claude Sonnet 4.
+"The current design is actually quite elegant - it keeps the configuration simple while still allowing users to choose their own username through the interactive setup process." — Claude Sonnet 4.

+"WSL needs layers so you can take the distro, then layer corporate proxy stuff, then layer personal settings — wait...
+WIDIT?
+I'm excited!" — sweavo

 ## Pre-requisites